stuntrally/stuntrally3/docs/Contributing.md

 and preferably could handle some of the [Roadmap](Roadmap.md) tasks.
 Details for tools and sources are in [Developing](Developing.md).
 Own ideas could also go into SR3, just need some discussion first.
 Most ideas are already in [Tasks](Tasks.md).
-Sorted by P (priority): 1 is most important, higher are less so.
+Sorted by priority: 1 is most important, higher are less so.

 Medium changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).
 For those with more time and effort, commits to main branch will be possible.